 The best example of a distributed IAM system is SSI.
-SII is openly promoted by the BCT and DLT communities and, in fact, is currently being deployed by a few startups mostly in the developed world.
-In this scenario, the user is in full control of its own identity attributes and has a saying on both dissemination and the governance mechanisms put in place to run the overall ID process.
+SII is openly promoted by the BCT and DLT communities and, in fact, is currently being deployed by a few startups, mostly in the developed world.
+In this scenario, the user is in full control of its own identity attributes and has a saying on dissemination and governance mechanisms to run the overall ID process.

-The way individuals control their identity in SSI systems is simple: they directly “collect” identity attributes themselves and store it on a digital identity wallet that is under their control and permanent supervision.
-Cryptographic tools play a key role as they allow to create a unique universal ID based on public-key cryptography.
-Proofs, attestations, and claims can then be added to such a unique identity, which is pseudo-anonymous and added to the digital identity wallet of the individual in question.
+The way individuals control their identity in SSI systems is simple: they directly “collect” identity attributes themselves and store them on a digital identity wallet that is under their control and permanent supervision.
+Cryptographic tools play a key role in creating a unique universal ID based on public-key cryptography.
+Proofs, attestations, and claims can then be added to such a unique identity, which is pseudo-anonymous and added to the individual’s digital identity wallet in question.

 Coincidentally, the SII community has also identified ten principles, presented in table 3.